 Highly zoomed photograph of Holwell Tor.

 The DPA Short Walks group at Greator Rocks.

 The deserted village centred at SX 746 787 has been taken to be the Hundatore in the 1086 Domesday book.
 The "book" was actually a manuscript written in Medieval Latin, used vernacular language and was highly abbreviated, to form the Great Manuscript that was then used for taxation purposes.

 6 households - quite small

 Households: 2 villagers.
 2 smallholders.
 2 slaves.

-The buildings had been lost under thick overgrowth until they were excavated by Mrs E. Marie Minter in the 1960's.
-She also excavated the Medieval sites on Dartmoor of Hutholes and Dinna Clerks; Abstract of Posthumous Report, Besides these, she (with others) also excavated three sites in Cornwall.
+The buildings had been lost under thick overgrowth until the potential of the site was noted in 1952 when Catherine Linehan and Elizabeth Gorne worked to identify and contextualise the village.
+They were excavated by Mrs E. Marie Minter, starting in 1961, with WG Hoskins, JG Hurst, Catherine Linehan and Elizabeth Gorne.
+The team was completed by Derek Blackmore, a policeman, Dr. Denny, a retired GP. and Stanley Bell, her son-in-law.
+The project to uncover and map the ruins took five years.
+She also excavated the Medieval sites on Dartmoor of Hutholes and Dinna Clerks; Abstract of Posthumous Report, Besides these, she (with others) also excavatedd three sites in Cornwalll.

 The building numbers refer to the order in which they were excavated - Butler Vol. 1 p.56.